AliReza7222/design_patterns/behavioral/observer/README.md

 - **Similarities**: Both patterns allow multiple components to receive updates based on events.
 In both patterns, components register their interest to be notified of specific changes.

+- **Differences**:
-- **Differences**: In the Observer Pattern, observers are directly linked to the subject, making it suitable for cases where the subject needs to notify specific observers directly.
+  - In the Observer Pattern, observers are directly linked to the subject.
+This direct connection makes it suitable for scenarios where the subject needs to notify specific observers directly.

-In contrast, Publish/Subscribe introduces a messaging broker or event bus to decouple publishers and subscribers further.
+  - In contrast, the Publish/Subscribe pattern introduces a messaging broker or event bus.
+This addition further decouples publishers and subscribers, allowing for greater flexibility.

-The observer pattern is mostly implemented synchronously, i.e. the Subject calls the appropriate method of all its observers when an event occurs.
-The publisher-subscriber pattern is mostly implemented asynchronously (using a message queue).
+  - The Observer Pattern is typically implemented synchronously.
+This means that when an event occurs, the subject directly calls the appropriate method of all its observers.

+  - On the other hand, the Publish/Subscribe pattern is often implemented asynchronously, often using a message queue.
+This allows subscribers to receive updates independently from the publisher.

-This makes Pub/Sub more scalable and ideal for distributed systems, while the Observer Pattern is often used within a single application.
+  - As a result, the Publish/Subscribe pattern is more scalable and is ideal for distributed systems.
+In contrast, the Observer Pattern is generally used within a single application.